Expecting Twins or Triplets

-- Placenta abruption: This condition occurs when the placenta detaches (separates) from the uterine wall before delivery.
-Placenta abruption is also more common when a woman is carrying more than one baby.
+- Placenta abruption: This condition happens when the placenta detaches (separates) from the wall of your uterus before delivery.
+This is an emergency situation.
+Placenta abruption is more common in women who are carrying multiples.

 Eating nutritious foods, getting enough rest, and visiting the doctor regularly are important steps for any pregnant woman to take toward a healthy pregnancy.
 These steps are especially important during multiple pregnancies.